HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|Specify a Group Name that doesnt exist and retry the operation.

 ### HpeWolfram.1.0.IPRangeAddInProgress
-IP Range Add is already in progress.Cannot start a new range discovery.
+IP Range Add is already in progress.
+Cannot start a new range discovery.

 | | |
 |:---|:---|
-|Message Format|"IP Range Add is already in progress.Cannot start a new range discovery until the previous discovery is complete."
+|Message Format|"IP Range Add is already in progress.
+Cannot start a new range discovery until the previous discovery is complete."
 |Severity|Warning
 |Resolution|Wait for the current IP Range discovery to complete.